-One of the worst things that can happen to a woman or girl is an obstetric fistula, an internal injury caused by an obstructed labour during childbirth that leaves her incontinent and humiliated with a lingering odour.
-A fistula is a hole between the birth canal and the bladder or rectum.
-It leaves survivors leaking urine or faeces – and sometimes both – through their vagina.
+One of the worst things that can happen to a woman is an obstetric fistula, an internal injury caused by an unrelieved obstructed labour during childbirth.
+A fistula is an internal injury in the form of a hole between the birth canal and the bladder and/or rectum.
+It leaves women leaking urine or faeces, and sometimes both.

-Her dream is to eradicate obstetric fistula forever, so that every woman can be free from these atrocious internal injuries.
+Dr Catherine Hamlin’s dream was to eradicate obstetric fistula forever, so that every woman can be free from these atrocious internal injuries.